-Wipro’s WINNOVATE 2018 event is taking place May 14th to 15th in San Francisco, and Harte Hanks CEO Karen Puckett will be joining executives from Microsoft, Uber, Discover and Nokia in a panel discussion on Operations Transformation in the Digital Age.
+Wipro’s flagship WINNOVATE 2018 event took place earlier this year, at which Harte Hanks CEO Karen Puckett joined executives from Microsoft, Uber, Discover and Nokia in a panel discussion on Operations Transformation in the Digital Age.
 We captured some of Karen’s insights on technology and transformation ahead of the event in this interview.

 What is the connection between technology and customer focus?
 Over the past decade, it seems technology has done much to disconnect companies from their customers.

 Karen: Many technical innovations in the 90’s and early 2000’s focused on marketing efficiency and cost reduction.
 Today’s marketing technology helps us access more data about the customer, and then analyze it in real time to produce insights about what each customer really needs.

 Some new marketing technologies make it easier for customers to tell us what they want.
 Inbound systems involving social, phone, email, chat and voice recognition are great examples of this.
 Other marketing technologies are more intuitive, where customer needs are inferred from the digital breadcrumbs left behind as they move through their journey.

 Intuitive marketing analytics use artificial intelligence and machine learning, along with fast-cycle test-and-learn methodologies.
 Let me give a simplified example.
 Let’s say our marketing analytics tells us a customer on our website wants “A.” So, we serve up “A.” If they click on “A,” then the hypothesis is confirmed.
 This represents the first leap in customer focus: the latest marketing analytics try to respond to the customer as an individual, rather than as a generic website visitor.